TylerAudet/Audet_etal_Evolution_2024/README.md

 addrg.sh

 ## Create an mpileup
-### Setting max coverage to 600 to avoid the super high coverage areas causing issues with memory and time
+### Setting max coverage to 800 to avoid the super high coverage areas causing issues with memory and time
+### Maximum coverage of 800 because average coverage should be 400 (males + females at 200 each) and I want to capture possible duplications, but nothing more than that.

 mpileup_sexes.sh

+## Make a VCF

+make_vcf.sh